 - Declare a major in Urban Studies and complete at least 30 of the 70 required units including all prerequisites and core classes;

 - Have an overall GPA of 3.3 and a GPA of at least 3.5 in Urban Studies;

-- Submit an application (application in Word or application in pdf), along with an unofficial transcript, a one-page abstract, and the signatures of an adviser and, if applicable, a second reader.
+- Submit an application, including an unofficial transcript, a one-page abstract, and the signatures of an adviser and, if applicable, a second reader.
 If the adviser is not a member of Stanford's Academic Council, the student must have a second reader who is an Academic Council member.
 The application must be submitted to the program office no later than the end of May in the junior year, and it must then be approved by the Director of the Urban Studies honors program.